tsiege/Tech-Interview-Cheat-Sheet/README.md

 #### Definition:
 - A comparison based sorting algorithm
   - It iterates left to right comparing every couplet, moving the smaller element to the left.
-  - It repeats this process until it no longer moves and element to the left.
+  - It repeats this process until it no longer moves an element to the left.

 #### What you need to know:
 - While it is very simple to implement, it is the least efficient of these three sorting methods.
 - Know that it moves one space to the right comparing two elements at a time and moving the smaller on to left.

-#### Big O efficiency:
+#### Time Complexity:
 - Best Case Sort: Merge Sort: O(n)
 - Average Case Sort: Merge Sort: O(n^2)
 - Worst Case Sort: Merge Sort: O(n^2)